fgremper/CloudStudio/ApiReference.md

 Method: GET

-Retrieves a list of user and branches for a given repository.
-Also returns time of the last origin information update.
+Retrieves a list of users and branches for a given repository.
+Also returns the timestamp of the last origin information update.

 #### Parameters